 If you're experiencing very low framerates, try uninstalling all virtual audio device software.
 This is software like VoiceMeeter and MorphVox.
 The drivers included with this software can cause major performance issues in VRChat.

 Please whitelist VRChat.exe in your antivirus program and any firewalls you might have running.
-If you can't whitelist the application (or if it doesn't appear to work), try disabling real-time protection on your antivirus and your firewall to see if that's the issue.
+If you can't whitelist the application (or if it doesn't appear to work), try temporarily disabling real-time protection on your antivirus and your firewall to see if that's the issue.
 If it is, you may need to adjust your settings in your security software.

 Virtual Private Networks (VPN)

 A final resort for connection issues can be trying a VPN.
 VPNs "bounce" your connection off another server, and may skip bad routes that your ISP is forcing on you.
 Due to abuse, some VPNs may be prevented from connecting to VRChat, but Cloudflare's WARP tool is not affected by this, as it does not use a different IP address to connect.

 Please note that using a VPN may or may not have certain legal limitations in your country.
 Please ensure you know your local regulations.